 When used on units which require an oil pump for other purposes, such as valve operation or gear lubrication, the bearing is lubricated by a pressure circulating system.
 This is the arrangement shown in the illustration.
 Oil is supplied by the main pump and enters the bearing at the top.
-That passing out at the ends of the bearing, is thrown radially by the revolving rings "3" into the guides formed on the ends of the bearing shell, whence it is drained through holes in the bottom into the drain chamber.
+That passing out at the ends is thrown radially by the revolving throwers "2" and "7" into the guides formed on the ends of the bearing shell, whence it is drained through holes in the bottom into the drain chamber.